zinzy/zinzy.website-v2/_posts/2009-08-01-the-misfortunes-of-yesterday.md

 edited: "I love the opinions I had on the subject matter below back in 2009.
 Please know that my views have adapted along with what I've learnt about queer emancipation over the last thirteen years."
 tags:
 - queerdom
-- pride week
-- homophobia
+- anti-lgbt
 - discrimination
 - multiculturalism
 - eindhoven
-- inclusion
+- diversity and inclusion
 - emancipation
 ---
 It's Gay Pride today.
 Yesterday, as N and I were on our way to the cinema, somebody yelled "DYKES!" at us.